GregSommerville/Evolutionary.Net/Readme.md

 Here's a screenshot of the resulting strategy for a run of the Blackjack program:

 ![blackjack strategy program screenshot](images/blackjack_screenshot1.png)

+There are three tables shown.
+The table on the left is for non-paired hard hand totals - that is, hands that are not paired and do not contain an Ace that can be 1 or 11.
+If an Ace can be only 1 or 11 (due to the other cards), then you may use this table.

+The top table on the right side shows how to play a "soft" hand, which is a hard that contains an Ace that can be either 1 or 11.

+The bottom table on the right side shows how to play a paired hand.

+For all of the tables, the values along the top (the column headers) are the dealer's upcard.
+The cells in the tables contain "H" when you should Hit, "D" when you should Double-Down (only valid when holding two cards), "S" when you should Stand, and "P" when you should split (only valid when holding a pair).

 ## Contributing